anjackson/anjackson.github.io/content/blog/2024-04-16-aggregating-ipres-proceedings.md

 I'd especially like to hear if you think I'm going about this is the wrong way.
 For example, as well as being surprised how difficult this was, I was also surprised that I couldn't find an existing citation or publication data model that fits this kind of data.
 I suspect I'm missing something, and would much rather use a standard or widely-adopted model if possible!

-If you've read this far, I only thank you for your perseverance.
+If you've read this far, I can only thank you for your perseverance.

 Share and enjoy.